Modern Slavery and Human Trafficking Statement

 Our Supply Chains

 The Group procurement policy includes the obligation to assume social and ecological responsibility.
 It is to be understood as an overriding specification for all procurement guidelines at the Group companies.
 In addition, it serves as a handbook for buyers and all employees with contacts in the procurement markets.
-Among other considerations, it requires that these obligations be included in contracts with suppliers:
+Among other considerations and to the extent permitted by the competition, it requires that these obligations be included in contracts with suppliers:

 - to comply with the ten principles of the UN Global Compact;